dequelabs/axe-core/doc/API.md

 2. Optionally, set configuration options for the javascript API (`axe.configure`)
 3. Call analyze javascript API (`axe.run`)
 4. Either assert against results or save them for later processing
+5. Repeat for any inactive or non-rendered content after making it visible

 ## Section 2: API Reference